xapian/xapian-docsprint/howtos/facets.rst

 	  isn't in trunk yet (bucketing + multiple values) - perhaps just note that it's currently in development.

-.. todo:: Check if there is existing documentation which can be used as a
-          skeleton for this.
+.. todo:: Start from facets.rst.